-ii.
+ix.
 Rate Changes

 The most reliable funding source for small water systems comes from its rate structure.
-A rate that is structured to build reserves will make a system much more resilient to challenges created not only by drought, but also aging infrastructure.
+A rate that is structured to build reserves will make a system much more resilient to challenges created by drought and aging infrastructure.
 To reduce expense to their customers or members in the short term, small systems often do not include charges for long-term costs such as infrastructure replacement in their regular billings.
 A concerted effort is required for these systems to plan for future replacement of their system.
 Maintenance of a financial reserve is a critical step toward resiliency and has been the subject of a previous small water systems forum meeting.
-Additional resources and guidance from the county would help these systems with this financial planning and rate-setting to gradually increase rates as needed to build sufficient reserve funds, particularly accounting for the increased cost of materials and inflation.
+Additional resources and guidance from the County would help these systems with financial planning and rate-setting to gradually increase rates as needed to build sufficient reserve funds, particularly accounting for the increased cost of materials and inflation.

-iii.
+x.
 State Revolving Fund (SRF)

-As previously mentioned, the SRF program offers grants and low-interest loans to water systems in California.
-However, these funding opportunities are usually limited to public water systems serving DACs and excludes SSESs entirely.
+The SRF program offers grants and low-interest loans to water systems in California.
+However, these funding opportunities are usually limited to public water systems serving DACs and excludes SSWSs entirely.
 Even for systems that can apply, the process to get funding is extremely complicated.
 While the SWRCB has made improvements to streamline the application process and provides assistance with applications, this funding source continues to require prohibitively high investments of time and expense for most systems.
 The County will continue to collaborate with the State to address the challenges with this funding source.

-iv.
+xi.
 Private loans